NEW FEATURES: 16mm pots for fitting in smaller builds. Centre detent on treble boost/cut pot.

 The controls are Volume, Treble cut/boost and Bass boost as per the original.
 All pots are pre-wired as is the jack socket which also acts as a switch to turn the pre-amp off when no cable is connected – just like the original.

-The circuit itself measures just 48mm x 20mm and all pots are full size and good quailty.
+The circuit itself measures just 48mm x 20mm and all pots are small, 16mm to allow the Stinger to be fitted in smaller cavities.

 Precise cut and boost figures are hard to specify for this pre-amp.
 As many of you will know it is suspected that Leo Fender chose to produce a pre-amp which gave a distinctive tone rather than smooth cut and boost curves.
 This circuit was produced to precisely reproduce that classic Stingray tone and I am certain you will not be disappointed with it!